1933 Funsten Nut strike: Legacy

 Writer Jack Conroy, who was an acquaintance of Sentner's through the John Reed Clubs, incorporated elements of the strike into his 1935 novel A World to Win.

-In a 2023 article for Jacobin, write Devin Thomas O'Shea called the strike "one of the most successful labor actions of the Great Depression" and further stated that the strike was "little-known, but ... deserves to go down in the history of Midwestern labor militancy alongside the 1877 general strike".
+In a 2023 article for Jacobin, writer Devin Thomas O'Shea called the strike "one of the most successful labor actions of the Great Depression" and further stated that the strike was "little-known, but ... deserves to go down in the history of Midwestern labor militancy alongside the 1877 general strike".
 In her history of the strike, Fichtenbaum stated that the historical contributions of black women to the labor movement had been largely neglected.
 In a commentary on the role of black women in Communist Party activities in St. Louis, Lang stated, "The emphasis on industrial strongmen in Communist iconography ... implicitly devalued black women's particular issues around work and living conditions".

 Several commentators have noted that the nut-pickers' strike presaged later civil rights activism.
 Feurer notes that, following the strike, there was a push in St. Louis among African American activists for a "Bill of Rights for Negroes" that preceded the civil rights movement of the mid-20th century.
 The bill, which was advocated for by leadership of the Food Workers Industrial Union, sought to bar racial discrimination in housing and employment, among other areas.
 Discussing the long-term impact of the strike in 2023, historian Keona Ervin said, "I think it's so critical to draw this genealogy of black women's working-class radicalism and to demonstrate this larger history that is a living one.
-The Ferguson liberation movement, the Fight for $15, the radical tenant organizing in Kansas City — this is all deeply connected."
+The Ferguson liberation movement, the Fight for $15, the radical tenant organizing in Kansas City—this is all deeply connected."